 A de facto separation agreement is not filed in the same way you would file for divorce.
 Instead, here is how to make a de facto separation agreement legally binding:

-1. Create the Agreement: Negotiate with your ex-partner to outline the terms of your separation, including asset division, financial support, and any parenting arrangements.
-It’s strongly recommended to seek guidance from separate family lawyers to draft a comprehensive and fair agreement.
+- Create the Agreement: Negotiate with your ex-partner to outline the terms of your separation, including asset division, financial support, and any parenting arrangements.
+It’s strongly recommended to seek guidance from separate lawyers specialising in de facto property settlement to draft a comprehensive and fair agreement.

-2. Obtain Independent Legal Advice: Each partner must receive independent legal advice from their own lawyer.
-The lawyer will review the agreement, explain its ramifications, and ensure their client’s interests are protected.
+- Obtain Independent Legal Advice: Each partner must receive independent legal advice from their own lawyer.
+The lawyer will review the agreement, explain its ramifications, and ensure the client’s interests are protected.

 Can you revoke a de facto separation agreement?